rkotze/rkotze.github.io/_posts/2018-05-02-async-await-promise-testing.md

 });
 ```

-Above shows how to use _async/await_ within the test.
+Lastly, the example above shows how to use _async/await_ within the test.

 ### Coding challenge